nickjj/docker-web-framework-examples/laravel/README.md

 **This example app is based off the latest Laravel 5.7 release.**

-- Using PHP 7.2 and Apache as the base for environment
+- Using PHP 7.2 as the base for environment
+- Laravel running with built-in development server on port 8000
 - Multi-stage build with Composer building backend dependencies while Yarn handles the frontend assets
 - Artifacts from the previous stages are deployed to the application

 ## Modifications

-You can switch the `php:7.2-apache` image in Dockerfile with your custom image that could use, for example, nginx and come with Yarn for development.
+You can switch the `php:7.2-cli-alpine` image in Dockerfile with your custom image that could use, for example, nginx and come with Yarn for development.

 ## Trying Out the App